-- 5.9 When the chairperson rises or speaks during a meeting of the council: - (a) any councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - (b) every councillor present must be silent to enable the chairperson to be heard without interruption.
+- 6.9 When the chairperson rises or speaks during a meeting of the council: - (a) any councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - (b) every councillor present must be silent to enable the chairperson to be heard without interruption.

-6 MODES OF ADDRESS
+7 MODES OF ADDRESS

-- 6.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 6.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 6.3 A councillor is to be addressed as 'Councillor [surname]'. - 6.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname].
+- 7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname].

-7 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS
+8 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS

-- 7.1 The general order of business for an ordinary meeting of the Council shall be:
+- 8.1 The general order of business for an ordinary meeting of the Council shall be:

 - 1 Opening

 - 2 Recording of the Meeting

 - 3 Webcast Notice

 - 4 National Anthem

 - 5 Acknowledgement of Country

-- 6 Apologies and Leave of Absence Requests
+- 6 Apologies and applications for leave of absence or attendance by audio -visual link by Councillors

 - 7 Declaration of Interests

 - 8 Confirmation of Minutes

 - 9 Items to be Tabled

 - 10 Mayoral Minute

 - 11 Items by Exception

 - 12 Council Reports

 - 13 Notices of Motion/Rescissions

+- 14 Closed Items by Exception

-- 14 Closed Reports
+- 15 Closed Reports

-- 15 Questions with Notice
+- 16 Questions with Notice

-- 16 Closing
+- 17 Closing

-- 7.2 The order of business as fixed under clause 7.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 8.2 The order of business as fixed under clause 7.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-Note: Part 12 allows council to deal with items of business by exception.
+Note: Part 13 allows council to deal with items of business by exception.

-7.3 Despite clauses 9.21-9.31, only the mover of a motion referred to in clause 7.2 may speak to the motion before it is put.
+8.3 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.

-8 CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS
+CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS